AI prompts

 #### Available Environments

-The registry automatically discovers all JSON task definition files and creates corresponding gym environments.
-Environment IDs follow the pattern:
+The registry automatically discovers all task definitions and creates corresponding gym environments using the task key as the environment ID.

 ```